Updated Tuesday, November 17, 2020

 - In-person office functions are as limited as possible to ensure essential operations.
 Hard surfaces will be regularly sanitized.
 Staff will continue to work and meet remotely.

-- All groups, including ministry teams, of 10 or fewer may request to meet in the building.
+- All groups, including ministry teams, of 10 or fewer (from no more than 3 households) may request to meet in the building.
 One group at a time will be permitted to meet in the building.
 Groups must agree to observe gathering limits and physical distancing protocols, as outlined in the Messiah Care Covenant (coming soon).

-- All group meetings of 10 or fewer must be scheduled in advance with Phil Weiler, Director of Operations, at (612) 750-4847 or firstname.lastname@example.org.
+- All group meetings of 10 or fewer (from no more than 3 households) must be scheduled in advance with Phil Weiler, Director of Operations, at (612) 750-4847 or email@example.com.

 - All groups are required to sanitize their meeting area before and after their meeting.
 Cleaning supplies and instructions will be provided by Messiah Church.